sims718718/UnifiedThreatHunting/README.md

 ### Tasks (Outcomes)

 Tasks log the **results** of the hunt and are linked to their Epic for tracking purposes.
-They contain outcomes such as (many pulled from PEAK Framework):
+They contain outcomes such as (mainly from PEAK and AIMOD2 Frameworks):

 - **New Hunt Ideas** – Future hypotheses or Use Cases to explore
 - **Analytics/Detection** – Rules, dashboards, or signatures created